sidrocks/Digital-Safety-Monitor/README.md

     -   **URL Copy Option**: Truncated long URLs can be fully copied to the clipboard.
     -   **Clear History**: Option to clear all browsing history data stored by the extension.
     -   **Save History**: Option to save browsing history to a CSV file for external review.
-    -   **Professional Theme**: Applied a clean, professional visual theme for better readability and user experience.

 -   **User-Based Access Control**:
     -   The extension intelligently identifies the logged-in Chrome user.
 If the user is a registered child, restrictions apply.
 If it's the parent, they can browse freely without restrictions (within their own profile) and access settings/dashboard.